MetricSign

 Frequently asked questions

-What is the default MySQL wait_timeout?
+What is the default MySQL wait_timeout and how does Azure change it?

 Other connection errors